Skyriss/ansible-vault-task/README.md

 ## General

-This repo is the answer for a OPS: [Ansible](https://www.ansible.com/): 9 task.
+This repo is the answer for a OPS: [Ansible](https://www.ansible.com/): 10 task.
-Ansible playbook, used in this repo uses five roles:
+Ansible playbook, used in this repo uses following roles:
 * **base** - provides basic OS configuration
 * **packages** - is used to install chosen packages
 * **www** - installs nginx (using depended packages role), generates and pushes ``nginx.conf`` and ``vhost.conf`` files for HTTP.
+* **ssl** - pushes existing SSL certificates if exists and geberates ``vhost.conf`` files for HTTPS.
 * **letsencrypt** - generates and pushes SSL certificates, generates and pushes ``vhost.conf`` files for HTTPS.
 * **mawalu.wireguard_private_networking** - creates a VPN server